ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/02_Methods.md

 * **[Maize reference (*Zea mays* B73)](ftp://ftp.ensemblgenomes.org/pub/plants/release-49/fasta/zea_mays/dna/Zea_mays.B73_RefGen_v4.dna.*gz)**
 * **Bee data**
   * Already have FastQC and multiQC reports of bee fastq files
+  * All females, foraging range 2km, unsure how bees were treated (test soil for heavy metal concentration or test bees known to be exposed to heavy metal), soil high in lead and 3 other heavy metals associated with soils in urban areas.
+How does urbanization affect environment and these bees
 * **Bee reference (*Bombia impatiens*):** https://hymenoptera.elsiklab.missouri.edu/genome_fasta<br /> Bombus_impatiens_GCF_000188095.3_BIMP_2.2_genomic.fa
   * QuantSeq 3'-generated data
   * From group discussions asking which bee annotation to use (NCBI or Hymenoptera): Amy Toth recommends using Hymenoptera Base
   ```
   For social insect genomes, usually the "Official Gene Set" is the one that is on Hymenoptera Base (Elsik Lab).
 NCBI has their own annotation for each genome as well.
 The NCBI annotations tend to have fewer genes but are usually very high quality annotations.
 I think most people in the field go with the OGS for a given species unless they are comparing across species, in which case they might use NCBI for consistency.
   ```
+* HiSat2 (gene-level alignment), Kallisto (transcript-level alignment)
+* Nests are confounding factors because there is no nest that spans both treatments.
+Can't tease out nest from treatments.
+* Is there clustering by nests?
+See if there's nesting effect
+* Ctrl_NestA, Ctrl_NestC, Exposed_NestB, etc.
+* See if there's difference between Control nest A, nest C; Exposed Nest B, and others.

 ## Data transfer to HPC (Atlas dtn node)
 * `ssh username@Atlas-dtn.hpc.msstate.edu`